saltstack/salt/doc/ref/configuration/master.rst

 .. note::

-    Cross minion type communication is still not possible.
-The SaltMine and publish.publish do not work between minion types.
+    Cross-minion communication is still not possible.
+The Salt mine and publish.publish do not work between minion types.

 ``ret_port``